MicrosoftDocs/power-platform/power-virtual-agents/publication-connect-bot-to-custom-application.md

 ![Mobile app channel](media/channel-mobile-app.png)

-3. Copy and save the *bot ID* and *tenant ID* value by clicking **Copy**.
+3. Copy and save the *Bot ID* and *Tenant ID* value by clicking **Copy**.
 You will need these in the [Get Direct Line token](#get-direct-line-token) step.
 ![Get bot parameters](media/channel-get-bot-parameters.png)

 ### Get Direct Line token
 To start a conversation with your Power Virtual Agents bot, you need a *Direct Line* token.
-You need to add code that retrieves a *Direct Line* token with the *bot ID* and *tenant ID* from the previous section to your application.
+You need to add code that retrieves a *Direct Line* token with the *Bot ID* and *Tenant ID* from the previous section to your app.

 To request a *Direct Line* token, issue a GET request to the endpoint below: